Merriam-Webster chooses vaccine as the 2021 word of the year

 The selection follows “vax” as word of the year from the folks who publish the Oxford English Dictionary.
 And it comes after Merriam-Webster chose “pandemic” as tops in lookups last year on its online site.

-At Merriam-Webster, lookups for "vaccine" increased 601% over 2020, when the first U.S. shot was administered in New York in December after quick development, and months of speculation and discussion over efficacy.
-The world's first jab occurred earlier that month in the UK.
+At Merriam-Webster, lookups for “vaccine” increased 601% over 2020, when the first U.S. shot was administered in New York in December after quick development, and months of speculation and discussion over efficacy.
+The world’s first jab occurred earlier that month in the United Kingdom.

 The word “vaccine” wasn't birthed in a day, or due to a single pandemic.
 The first known use stretches back to 1882 but references pop up earlier related to fluid from cowpox pustules used in inoculations, Sokolowski said.
 It was borrowed from the New Latin “vaccina,” which goes back to Latin's feminine “vaccinus,” meaning “of or from a cow.”
 The Latin for cow is “vacca,” a word that might be akin to the Sanskrit “vasa," according to Merriam-Webster.